-In more than two years as a multimedia reporter for the Long Island Press, an alternative newspaper on Long Island, I’ve covered everything from local politics and crime to human interest stories and natural disasters.
+In three-plus years working for the Long Island Press, an alternative news outlet, I’ve covered everything from local politics and crime to human interest stories, natural disasters and religion.

-I got my start at the Long Island Press as an intern while studying print journalism at Hofstra University.
-I was lucky enough to learn from veteran professors with a passion for multimedia.
-But at the Long Island Press is where I was able to implement these techniques—producing dozens of videos, including mini-documentaries about Occupy Wall Street and a toxic plume contaminating Long Island water supplies.
-The plume feature and a video documenting Superstorm Sandy’s destruction, recently won first and second place in the Best Video category at the New York Press Association Awards in April 2013.
+At the Long Island Press is where I was able to implement these techniques—producing dozens of videos, including mini-documentaries about Occupy Wall Street, a toxic plume contaminating Long Island water supplies, and Chelsea Manning’s military tribunal.
+The plume feature and a video documenting Superstorm Sandy’s destruction, won first and second place, respectively, in the Best Video category at the New York Press Association Awards in April 2013.